The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Average train duration||5 h 32 min|

 |Average train ticket price||£85 (€95)|

 |Direct train||Yes, there is 1 direct train a day|

-Travel from Paris to Munich from £63 with Omio’s train partners TGV and Deutsche Bahn!
-You can find the best timetables and tickets when comparing and booking the most convenient route for you.
+Travel from Paris to Munich from £65 with Omio’s train partners Deutsche Bahn and TGV!
+You can find the best timetables and tickets when comparing and booking the most popular trip for you.